zhangwei2015/IMonitor/README.md

                     Compulsory: -i -o -n -t
                     Optionally: others, but -ew,-ec are invalid here

-            Note: if sequence C region, -jif 10 is recommended, or -jif 80 is recommended The rate of IMonitor output is multipled 100%
+            3. if sequence C region, -jif 10 is recommended, or -jif 80 is recommended The rate of IMonitor output is multipled 100%

    2. Run shell
-   2.1 it can easy to run the general sh in Bin/ directory 'Execute_all.sh': sh Execute_all.sh 2.2 run multiple shells in Bin/ directory seperately,so the *.blast.sh could be run in parallel.
+      2.1 it can easy to run the general sh in Bin/ directory 'Execute_all.sh': sh Execute_all.sh 2.2 run multiple shells in Bin/ directory seperately,so the *.blast.sh could be run in parallel. sh *.merge_fq_fq2fa.sh
-        sh *.merge_fq_fq2fa.sh
         sh *.blast.*.sh
         sh *.structure.sh
         sh *.statistics.graph.sh
         sh *.rm.intermediate.file.sh

       2.3 some warning is normal when run blast alignment because of blast parameter setting. such as "[blastall] WARNING: Could not calculate ungapped Karlin-Altschul parameters due to an invalid query sequence or its translation.
 Please verify the query sequence(s) and/or filtering options".

 # Output